MiketheChap/worldwidestew/content/blog/2024-09-24-Remembrance-poem-mike-davis.md

 You were called to make choices on the fly.
-To protect self
+To protect self,
-and loved ones.
+loved ones, or both
 Unsure the extent, location, or proximity of what you feared.

-You had to draw only
+All you had
-on your best instinct.
+Was your best instinct.
-You had to think your most intuitive thoughts
+Your most intuitive thoughts.
 Not running, exactly,
 But moving with caution,
 thought,
 spirit,
 and deliberation.

-Looking for those with whom you could huddle
+Looking for those
+with whom you could safely huddle
+And avoiding those
-And those from whom you must hide.
+From whom you must hide.

 You survived because you listened.
 Because you listened to your inner caution
 But not too much.
-You must still go on.
+You had to go on.

-You survived because you knew to stop and take stock But not too long.
-Keep moving until known safe.
+You survived because you knew to stop
-You survived because you looked for help
-And weighed whom you could trust.
+And take stock,
+But not too long.

-You survived because you considered what might come, and from where, but avoided attachment to one place.
+You survived because you considered what might come, and from where, but also because you avoided attachment to any one place.

-You survived because you thought, weighed, and forged ahead,
-In spite of risk.

 Today, distant from that place and time.
 Even now, those resources aren't far away.